-U.S. production of all commercial vegetables and dry pulses (including mushrooms and potatoes) totaled 127 billion in 2015, a decline of less than half a percent from 2014.
+U.S. production of all commercial vegetables and pulses (including mushrooms and potatoes) totaled 127 billion pounds in 2015, a decline of less than one percent from the previous year.
 However, the crop value at $20 billion was up nearly 6 percent due to strong domestic prices for most fresh-market vegetables.
 Harvested area for vegetables also increased slightly to 7 million acres, primarily driven by expanded planting area for dry pulses.
-In 2015, potatoes (44 billion pounds, with tomatoes at 32 billion pounds), and lettuce (8 billion pounds) accounted for two-thirds of total production volume.
+In 2015, potatoes (44 billion pounds), tomatoes (32 billion pounds), and lettuce (8 billion pounds) accounted for two-thirds of total production volume.

-But production varied in the two main market segments within vegetables.
-In the fresh market, production was down 3 percent, mainly due to a decline in output in California, which has entered its fourth year of drought.
-But production of vegetables for the processing market (excluding potatoes and mushrooms) rose slightly to 38.8 billion pounds, up 1 percent from 2014.
+Production varied in the two main market segments in 2015.
+In the fresh market, production was down 3 percent, mainly due to a decline in output in California, which entered its fourth year of drought in 2015.
+Production of vegetables for the processing market (excluding potatoes and mushrooms) rose slightly to 38.8 billion pounds, up 1 percent from 2014.

 Strong dollar and weak international demand put pressure on U.S. vegetable exports